-This bill proposes to rename the State Commission for Human Rights to the Alaska State Commission for Civil Rights, reflecting a shift in terminology.
-It includes provisions for the removal of commissioners, allowing the governor to remove a commissioner for cause, which encompasses incompetence, neglect of duty, and misconduct.
-The bill also mandates that the commission review civil rights issues annually and produce a report by November 15 each year, which will be made available electronically to the public and the legislature.
+This bill proposes to rename the State Commission for Human Rights to the Alaska State Commission for Civil Rights, reflecting a broader focus on civil rights issues.
+It includes several amendments to existing laws, such as allowing the governor to remove commissioners for cause, which encompasses incompetence, neglect of duty, and misconduct.
+The bill also mandates that the commission review civil rights data annually and produce a report by November 15 each year, which may include legislative recommendations.
+Additionally, it specifies that the commission's reports should be made available electronically to the public and that the governor and legislature should be notified of their availability.

 HB0023B, AM CSHB 23(L&C), introduced 02/28/2025: 18.80.010, 18.80.020, 18.80.150, 18.80.220, 18.80.290, 18.80.300, 24.60.039, 24.60.170, 39.50.200, 44.62.330